DiginessForever/randomCode/Javascript/LeafletMapping/Example1/README.md

+Note:  I am not the Leaflet designer/developer.
+I am just a simple programmer who is using that API.

 The below is the documentation of Leaflet GeoCSV.
 So far, I've gotten basic leaflet mapping functionality working, and now also can import geoJSON files.
 I still need to have an actual marker show up for each location in the geoJSON data file (currently it just shows a transparent square as a marker).
 Other changes that can be made would be to assign different locations to different layers and have a layer control, and to import the geoJSON from an online URL with a feed that gets updated at intervals (currently I am loading these files from my local filesystem, which led to some of the early technical difficulties).
 Finally, I need to use geoCSV to convert from csv to geoJSON, then import to the map - trying to make it as easy as possible to use.